-Downtown Investment Authority / Downtown Historic Rehabilitation Trust Fund: Per Chapter 111.910 created a process for the Downtown Investment Authority, in conjunction with the Historic Preservation Section of the Planning and Development Department, to administer Trust Fund monies to eligible historic structures that go through a preservation rehabilitation process for returning the structure to active use.
+Downtown Preservation and Rehabilitation Program / Downtown Historic Rehabilitation Trust Fund: Chapter 111.910 created a process for the Downtown Investment Authority, in conjunction with the Historic Preservation Section of the Planning and Development Department, to administer Trust Fund monies to eligible historic structures that go through a preservation rehabilitation process for returning the structure to active use.
 The structures must be designated a Local Landmark, per Chapter 307.
-The Commission must make a positive recommendation to City Council for the eligible landmark for the project to proceed, with final designating as a landmark by City Council.
-The projects are reviewed by Historic Staff, and the Commission, in some cases for COA compliance.
+Additionally, Chapter 55 created the Downtown Preservation and Revitalization Program (DPRP), to foster the preservation and revitalization of unoccupied, underutilized, and/or deteriorating historic, and qualified non-historic, buildings located in Downtown.
+The projects are reviewed by Staff, and the Commission as necessary with regards to the designation of these buildings as local landmarks, or with regards to COA approvals.